fadezilla/Animal-Adoption-Web-App/README.md

 (8, 1, NOW());

-# DATABASEACCESS
+# DATABASE ACCESS
 CREATE USER 'dabcaowner'@'localhost' IDENTIFIED BY 'dabca1234';
 GRANT ALL PRIVILEGES ON *.* TO 'dabcaowner'@'localhost' WITH GRANT OPTION;

-# DATABASEQUERIES I USED IN THIS PROJECT
+# DATABASE QUERIES I USED IN THIS PROJECT
 SELECT Name FROM (
   SELECT Name, COUNT(*) as count
   FROM Animals